Is there a high demand for milk donors?

 Do milk donors follow special rules or guidelines?

 Yes.
 All donors receive instruction in the collection and handling of their milk, including hand washing, cleansing of their breasts and nipples, and sterilization of breast pumps and equipment.
-We don't regulate our donors' diets, but donors cannot take most medications or herbs.
-Donors inform us if they become ill or have any change in their health status, to determine whether and when they can continue to donate.
+We don't regulate our donors' diets, but donors can't take most medications or herbs.
+Donors inform us if they become sick or have any change in their health status, to determine whether and when they can continue to donate.

 Are milk donors paid?